about the NPA Natural standard

 Scope: Personal Care and Cosmetics

 Introduction: The Natural Products Association’s (NPA) Natural Standard is the first and only United States natural standard specifically created for personal care products.
-The Natural Standard was created through a collaboration of several prominent natural personal care companies, suppliers, and retailers such as Aubrey Organics, Burt’s Bees, California Baby, Farmasthetics, Trilogy Fragrance, Weleda, and you’re very own Badger.
+The Natural Standard was created through a collaboration of several prominent natural personal care companies, suppliers, and retailers such as Aubrey Organics, Burt’s Bees, California Baby, Farmasthetics, Trilogy Fragrance, Weleda, and your very own Badger.
 The standard was released in May of 2008 and is considered a "living document" that is intended to evolve and improve over time.
 The second phase of this standard is set for May of 2010.
 In the second phase temporarily allowed synthetic ingredients, such as synthetic fragrances, will be disallowed.
 In addition the NPA will begin conducting onsite audits and will require products to be labeled using the International Nomenclature of Cosmetic Ingredients (INCI) names (the common universal nomenclature used for labeling personal care products and cosmetics).
 The NPA has been working hard to harmonize with Europe’s Na True, a similar natural standard.

 Principles: The guiding principle behind the Natural Standard is to provide an attainable criterion for natural that will help consumers to differentiate between companies that are truly striving to be natural and those that are simply marketing the natural concept.